 If you can’t already tell: I loved staying in Dubrovnik Backpackers Club.

-It’s totally worth the short bus ride from the old town to the Lapad peninsula, where the locals hang out.
-Since the hostel is in a residential neighborhood instead of the tourist center, it offers some great value for money.
+If you’re into a classic “traveller’s hostel” that feels like a residential house where stories flow freely, then this is my recommendation.
+It’s worth the short bus ride from the old town to the Lapad peninsula, where the locals hang out.
+Since the hostel is in a local neighborhood instead of the tourist center, it offers some great value for money.
 Both dorms and privates are available.

 Right inside the historic walled center